captainveidt/Exodus-Contract-Pack/README.md

 * Some way to make launch clamps mandatory
 * Custom tech tree
 * The Exodus Contract Pack (WIP)
+* Implementation of MechJeb2 early in the tech tree because I'm not jadedcat

 ### KNOWN BUGS